 We readily admit to hating motorways.
 Motorways and motorcycles are a bad mixture.
-Our tours are based on using smaller local roads which enable you to enjoy your motorcycling experience on challenging roads and where you get to see the country you are traveling through in its proper light.
-Having said this, for the first 90 miles of day one we do use the motorway to get us out of Northern France but then after a short comfort break we are onto ‘D’ roads for the rest of the day.
+Wherever we can, our tours are based on mainly using smaller local roads which enable you to enjoy your motorcycling experience on challenging roads and where you get to see the country you are traveling through in its proper light.
+There are, of course, some days where in order to make progress we have to use the motorway.
+On day one, for example, the first 90 miles of the tour are on the motorway to get us out of Northern France but then after a short comfort break we are onto ‘D’ roads for the rest of the day.
 If there is sufficient time and the weather is good we will stop at the French First World cemetery at Verdun.
-In the evening, we are regulars at the busiest restaurant in town - they are always very pleased to see us and the food is top notch.

 DAY 2: Vosges Mountains to Black Forest to Lake Konstanz (250 miles)

 Day 2 and the proper twisty roads begin.
 Our route will take us through and over the Vosges, through the heart of the German Black Forest and then into Switzerland for our overnight stay.
 These roads should hopefully get you in the mood for what is to come!

 We will pass close by to the Feldburg which at just under 5,000 ft is the tallest mountain in the Black Forest before heading towards Switzerland.
 If we have sufficient time we will take a slight detour to visit the mighty Rheinfall which at over 150ft wide and 75ft high is the largest plain waterfall in Europe.
 We will then head towards Lake Konstanz and our hotel in Germany located just to the North of Lake Konstanz.

 DAY 3: Germany to Stelvio Pass to Gavia Pass to Italian Tyrol (270 miles)